 The rise of email viruses warns email marketers and receivers badly, pushing them to learn the best email security practices.
-Companies are struggling to ensure secure protocol to do safer business, but still, they may be vulnerable at some point.
+Companies are struggling to ensure secure protocols to do safer business, but still, they may be vulnerable at some point.
 In addition to all other forms of cybercrime, hackers also target the company’s central computer system to steal or encrypt vital information via malicious email.
 In the worst cases, the hackers sometimes claim a significant amount to decrypt the data.

 According to Verizon’s Data Breach Investigations Report of 2022, 96% of phishing attacks occur via email only.
 Cybercriminals typically use links and attachments in the email body to trick victims into falling for phishing scams.
 In addition, Symantec enterprise stated that, throughout 2020, 1 out of every 4,200 emails was a phishing email.